ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 This command not only sees all the physical storage drives available (`TYPE disk`) in the system and their partitions (`TYPE part` that, at this point, are only inside the `sda` device), it also gives information about the LVM filesystem itself (`TYPE lvm`).

 It correctly shows the `pve-swap`, the `pve-root` and their mount points, but also lists the two elements that compose an LVM-Thin pool: its metadata (`pve-data_tmeta`) and the reserved space itself (`pve-data`).
-Know that, although the default branch format is really helpful to see where is what, the `lsblk` command supports a few other output formats as well.
+Although the default branch format is really helpful to see where is what, know that the `lsblk` command supports a few other output formats as well.

 ### Investigating the LVM system with its own set of commands

-With the two previous commands you get the Linux's point of view, but you also need to know how the LVM system sees itself.
+With the two previous commands you get the Linux point of view, but you also need to know how the LVM system sees itself.
 For this, LVM has its own set of commands, and one of them is `vgs`:

 ~~~sh
 $ vgs